 The legal costs will generally always pass to you as the purchaser of a commercial property and range from €1,000 - €2,000 (lenders legal costs estimate) for a straightforward commercial property purchase to €5,000 plus for a commercial development as a guide.

-You also have your own solicitors costs for acting in the purchase.
+You also have your own Irish solicitors costs for acting in the purchase.
 Some solicitors charge a fixed fee while others will charge a percentage of the purchase price.
 In addition, you will also have to budget for outlays which include registration costs , Stamp Duty, search fees, commissioners fees.
-Outlay is calculated on your purchase price and so if you phone or email us with your estimated purchase price, we can immediately calculate these costs for you and forward a no obligation quotation for review.
+Outlay is calculated on your purchase price and so if you phone or email us with your estimated purchase price, we can immediately calculate these costs for you and forward a no obligation quotation for you.